DuttonLab/kvasir/README.md

 This could take some time, depending on the number of species and how much HGT there is.

 You can also tweak some parameters like minimum size of a protein coding sequence, distance between genes to be considered the same group, minimum identity to be considered HGT, and minimum species distance with various flags.
 Try using `python bin/kv_analysis.py -h` to see what options you have.

+Eventually, there will be more options for analysis, but that's all for the moment.